Francis Jue: New York theatre

 In early 2014, Jue played Bruce Lee's father off-Broadway in Signature Theatre Company's premiere of Hwang's Kung Fu.
 He appeared in The World of Extreme Happiness, a play by Frances Ya-Chu Cowhig, that premiered at Goodman Theatre in Chicago in September and October 2014 and reopened at Manhattan Theatre Club in New York City in February and March 2015.
 In between these two runs, with York Theatre Company in December 2014, he appeared in My Favorite Year.
 From October to December 2018, Jue appeared in Wild Goose Dreams, a new play by Hansol Jung, at the Public Theater, receiving another Obie Award for his performance.

 In 2019, Jue reprised his role in Soft Power at the Public Theater beginning in September 2019.
 In 2020, he played Duch in Lauren Yee's Cambodian Rock Band at Signature Theatre.
 Jue was nominated for 2020 Drama Desk Awards and Lucille Lortel Awards for both roles; he won the Lortel Award for Outstanding Featured Actor in a Play for the latter role.
 He was also nominated for the Outer Critics Circle Award for Outstanding Featured Actor in a Musical for his role in Soft Power, and the show's cast album was nominated for the Grammy Award for Best Musical Theater Album.
 In 2021 Jue starred in the documentary theatre piece Twilight: Los Angeles, 1992 produced by Signature Theatre Company at the Pershing Square Signature Center in New York.
 The production won the Lucille Lortel Award for Outstanding Revival, and the cast was nominated for the Lortel Award for Outstanding Ensemble.
 Jue created the role of Howard in Audible Theater's Good Enemy, by Yilong Liu, at the Minetta Lane Theatre in October and November 2022.

 In early 2024, Jue played the Wizard in the Encores! staging of Once Upon a Mattress.
 Jue returned to Broadway in 2024 in Yellow Face reprising the roles of HYH and others, which he had created off-Broadway in 2008; the production was filmed by PBS.
-In the role, he won the Tony Award for Best Featured Actor in a Play and the Outer Critics Circle Award for Outstanding Featured Performer in a Broadway play.
-Jue is set to play Cleante in Tartuffe off-Broadway at New York Theatre Workshop in late 2025.
+In the role, he won the Tony Award for Best Featured Actor in a Play and the Outer Critics Circle Award for Outstanding Featured Performer in a Broadway Play.
+Jue played Cleante in Tartuffe off-Broadway at New York Theatre Workshop in late 2025.
+In mid-2026, he played Friar Laurence in Romeo and Juliet at Shakespeare in the Park.
+A reviewer wrote that "Jue charms as a particularly gossipy Friar Laurence whose long-standing affectionate mentorship of Romeo seems believable here."
+Jue became ordained as a minister in 2026 and has married dozens of couples onstage at the Delacorte, while in costume, at the end of the show.
+From October of the same year, he is scheduled to reprise his role as the father in King of the Yees off-Broadway at Signature Theatre.